menu

 The Battle of the Scheldt

-British and Belgian forces liberated the port of Antwerp, Belgium on 4 September 1944.
+British and Belgian forces liberated the port of Antwerp, Belgium, on 4 September 1944.
 The Germans reinforced defences north of the city and in the Scheldt Estuary to the west of Antwerp, blocking access to the port.
-The First Canadian Army had to clear the Germans out.
+The First Canadian Army, which also included British and Polish forces, had to clear the Germans out.

 Canadian Scottish Regiment Universal Carriers navigating mud and water in the Breskens Pocket, 28 October 1944.